ankurk91/wp-google-map/readme.txt

 = How do i insert the API key ? =
 * Obtain a browser key, see steps [here](https://developers.google.com/maps/documentation/javascript/get-api-key#get-an-api-key)
 * Insert your key on option page and you are good to go
+* It may take upto 15 minutes for API key to work upon installation

 = Future Plans ? =